 Instructors and staff who regularly engage first-year students.
 This may include instructors of first-year seminars, lower-level gateway courses, and/or general education courses.
 While the community will largely discuss instruction and classroom-level interventions, staff who also support first-year students are very welcome to apply.
 Participants who are unable to engage in each face-to-face meeting are able to join if they share these conflicts in advance with the co-facilitators.

 People who complete the experience and provide artifacts that reflect revisions to their teaching and/or practices will receive a certificate and will have an opportunity to share their knowledge with the broader campus community.
-Thanks to one-time UW System funds to support “faculty collaborations” across campuses, we are also able to provide $200 of S & E funds to participants.
+Thanks to one-time UW System funds to support “faculty collaborations” across campuses, we are also able to provide $200 of S & E funds to participants to support a project related to the first-year experience.

 Sign-up now to enroll and to receive a free copy of McGuire’s Teach Students How to Learn: Strategies You Can Incorporate into Any Course to Improve Student Metacognition, Study Skills, and Motivation.